cybercongress/cybercongress/blog/drafts/ultimate-validator-guide/ultimate-validator-guide.md

 ![](cyberd_logs.jpg)

-Syncing does not take a lot of time.
-Approximately 10-30 minutes.
-It depend on your internet bandwidth and connection.
+Syncing has started.
+Syncing time depends on your internet bandwidth, connection and blockchain height.
+As at 2019/02/03 syncing time approximately 15-20 minutes.
 Once you see in logs that blocks syncing for 1 second your node is synced.

 Additional information available by API endpoint at `localhost:26657`